cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 using more explicit IPC mechanisms when possible, but for existing systems, this flag can help prevent those dreaded midnight wake-up calls when logrotate innocently goes about its business. :-)

+And many thanks to [Craig](https://gitlab.com/csmall) for reviewing the patch!